 Using Manuka honey to treat eczema

 Officially, the jury is still out as there is no conclusive scientific evidence that Manuka honey can cure or alleviate eczema in children.
 However, a small study of adult eczema sufferers did find a noticeable improvement in 8 out of 10 cases treated for 2 weeks with a honey, beeswax and olive oil mixture.
 This supports the anecdotal evidence that some eczema sufferers do experience a beneficial effect, both through eating honey and through applying it directly to the skin.
+However, a similar small study using Manuka honey to treat eczema showed no benefit over and above treating with aqueous cream.

 Application of Manuka honey to the skin is thought to help eczema by: